evannetwork/evannetwork.github.io/dev/security.md

 Again, passing ```false``` as the last argument revokes permissions.

-See section 'Data Contract' for more example of configurable operations.
+See section 'DataContract' for more example of configurable operations.

 ## Distributed File System Encryption